wp-plugins/bepro-listings/readme.txt

 Many of what we give away for free, others will charge you for e.g. clusterd google maps and csv import.
 Also note our optional payment and notification features facilitated by the free BePro Cart and BePro Email plugins.
 We invite you to start **making money** today and take advantage of what we consider to be the most **advanced email notification plugin** available.
 These addons continue our trend of offering you a flexible way to build the directory experience that your users require.

 == Changelog ==

+= 2.1.98 (Mar 20th, 2015) =

+* Added new localization for translation
+* Better theme compatibility with option to choose frontend template type

 = 2.1.97 (Mar 5th, 2015) =